www.tdmckinnon.com

 "That's not good!"
 It was the first time in ten years Paddy had missed a muster parade.

 Knocking at the door to the OC's office I let myself in.
-Sitting at his desk, Major Fields looked up, pen in hand.
+Major Fields looked up from his desk, pen in hand.
 "What can I do for you, Sergeant?"

 "Sir, Corporal Mahony is missing."